kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc4/2013-01-01-gatherers.md

 }
 {% endhighlight %}

-The gatherer described above may be used on the command-line as follows.
+The gatherer described above may be used on the command line as follows.
 It expects a Kiji input table whose rows represent households, with a column `'info:zip_code'` that contains the Zip code of each household and with a column family `'members'` that lists the household members.